kenn-cal/mkata-index/README.md

 RUN --mount=type=secret,id=gh_auth,dst=/root/.netrc pip install <package_name> --extra-index-url https://astariul.github.io/github-hosted-pypi/
 ```

-**Step 3** : Build your Docker image, specifying the location of the secret created in step 1:
+**Step 3**: Build your Docker image, specifying the location of the secret created in step 1:

 `sudo DOCKER_BUILDKIT=1 docker build --secret id=gh_auth,src=./gh_auth.txt .`

 ---

-**_If you have any questions or ideas to improve this FAQ, please open a PR / blank issue !_**
+**_If you have any questions or ideas to improve this FAQ, please open a PR / blank issue!_**

 ## A word about supply chain attacks